 After the tragic murders in Newtown, Connecticut, I wrote a blistering editorial on America’s Gun Culture.
 The editor of the Midland Daily News invited me to become a regular contributor to the paper’s online blog, which I happily agreed to do.
 I named my column Truth and Meaning, and wrote weekly for three years on a wide range of topics from a progressive religious point of view, including reproductive justice, religious freedom, right to work, immigration, LGBT equality, marriage equality, gun control, economic injustice, anti-racism, and the belief that all religions can unite in the common belief of loving our neighbors.
 In addition, I write monthly editorials for the Sunday print version of the newspaper, such as this article on the 50th anniversary of the march in Selma, or this one on economic freedom and the rights of workers.

 As a minister, I see myself as a catalyst.
 I do not have all the answers.
 I cannot bear everyone’s emotional burdens.
 I cannot be anyone’s conscience.
 What I can do, however, is model a religious life lived in covenant with others.
+I can talk to elected officials, such as the Mayor of Louisville and creator of their Compassionate City efforts.
 I can comfort the afflicted when needed to strengthen them and constantly remind them that all things are possible.
 I can afflict the comfortable, when we grow complacent or when we need reminding that Unitarian Universalists stand for principles of meaning and not just the right to “believe whatever you want to believe.”
 I believe that Unitarian Universalists stand for the free and responsible use of the human tools of courage, reason, and compassion, experiencing life’s capacity for deepest meaning and love.